A History of Performance - RPM Racing Engines

-In the mid 90’s Rick left Kevin’s Automotive and was hired to run the Busch North Racing Team of Lamell Lumber – number #98 driven by Keith Lamell.
-As the crew chief and carbuilder Rick became a leader in fabrication and car handling.
-With this new knowledge along with his engine program...
-Rick started a competitive combination.
+By the mid 90’s, the news of a young and aggressive engine builder reached the racing circuit in the northeast and Rick was brought in to run the Busch North Racing Team of Lamell Lumber – number #98 driven by Keith Lamell.
+As the crew chief and carbuilder Rick became a leader in fabrication and car handling, a winning and competative combination that is still maintained at RPM Racing Engines to this day.

-With Rick's racing exposure, the demand for racing engines and knowledge consume majority of his spare time.
-In the late 90's Rick took his part time love of building engines into a full time endeavor.
+With Rick's racing success, the demand for his winning engines and knowledge consumed the majority of his spare time.
+After years of racing success, it was time to take his part time projects to a full time race engine manufacturing business.

-On a residential circle in Georgia Vermont, Rick opened his doors to a full time facility where several of his power plants were sent home with some of the biggest names in the New England racing series.
-With this, Rick’s time became even more valuable and teams across New England traveled hours to gain some of his knowledge and to purchase a dominant engine.
-With this success Rick realized the need for a larger and better facility to house his growing business.
-In 1997 Rick began his search for the new home of Tricky Racing Engines.
+On a residential circle in Georgia Vermont, Rick opened his new full time facility, where many of his power plants were manufactured and sent home with some of the winningest and biggest names in the New England racing series.
+Soon racing teams from across New England and Canada were traveling hours to gain some of Rick's racing knowledge and to purchase a dominant engine.
+With the constant demand for Tricky Racing Engines, the need for a larger production facility was apparent.

-In 2000 RPM Racing Engines was named one of the most successful machine shops in New England quoted by Circle Track.
-RPM has become one of the leading sources in the high performance industry, with a complete machine shop and the only facility in New England that houses an engine and chassis dyno.
+In 2000 RPM Racing Engines was named one of the most successful machine shops in New England by Circle Track Magazine.
+Catapulting RPM has one of the leading sources in the high performance engine industry, with a complete machine shop and the only facility in New England that houses an engine and chassis dyno.

-Throughout the years Rick continues to bring new innovated products and services to his one of a kind business, with this he brought in new challenges and joined back with the #32 ACT Late Model team of Jean Paul Cyr as acting Crew Chief in 2002.
-This has allowed Rick to continue his research and development process on current products for the benefit of his customers.
-In addition, Rick has added several state of the art machines to execute these new techniques.
+In an effort to bring new innovations and race inspired performance products and services to his one of a kind business, Rick took on another challenge and rejoined the #32 ACT Late Model team of Jean Paul Cyr as acting Crew Chief in 2002.
+This allowed him to continue the research and development process on current power plants and performance products to expand the benefits of his customers.
+With this research, new state of the art machines were added to RPM Racing Engines to execute these new techniques and innovations.

-With the ever changing racing challenges, Rick began looking at other ways to bring his racing and business to a new level.
+Recognizing the ever changing challenges and demands of motorsports, Rick began looking for even more ways to bring his racing and business to a new level.
 In the closing of the 2006 racing season, Rick purchased the race team from Jean-Paul Cyr and established RPM Motorsports.
 With this new responsibility, Rick became even more eager to bring new ideas and concepts to RPM Motorsports and RPM Engines.
 In the fall of 2006 Rick broke ground at his current establishment for the new RPM Motorsports shop.
 By spring of 2007, the 2,800 square foot shop of RPM Motorsports was completed and in full operation.

 In 2007 the RPM Motorsports team - #32 Jean-Paul Cyr took their fifth consecutive ACT championship with a total of 7 ACT Championships overall.
 This has placed Jean-Paul Cyr and RPM Motorsports in the record books as the only driver/team to beat Robbie Crouch's all time record in the American Canadian Tour series.